 What are the different types of travel insurance?

 There are three main types of travel insurance policy you can choose from; single trip, annual trip and long stay travel insurance.
 You will need to select which part of the world you will be visiting and this can be defined by choosing either European, Worldwide or Worldwide including the USA, Canada and the Caribbean.
 Check your policy documents carefully so you know that your destination is definitely covered and under which policy type.
-Below, we explain more about the three main types of travel insurance you can buy.
+Below, we explain more about the three main types of travel insurance you can buy but for more information, read our article 'What are the different types of travel insurance?'

 Single trip travel insurance

 Single trip travel insurance insures you for one trip for a set period of time and can be a cheaper option than an annual policy if you are only planning on taking one or two breaks in a year.
 If you are likely to be away multiple times in a 12 month period, you may wish to consider annual trip cover.
-Some insurers will only cover your trip for a set amount of time, usually a maximum of 31 days however some insurers may cover you for up to 3 months.
+Some insurers will only cover your trip for a set amount of time, generally a maximum of 31 days however some insurers may cover you for up to 3 months or longer.

 Annual travel insurance

 Annual trip travel insurance is designed to cover you for multiple trips over a 12 month period and may be more cost-effective than purchasing multiple single trip travel insurance policies.
-There are usually restrictions on the length of each trip within the year, usually a maximum of 31 days.
+There can be restrictions on the length of each trip within the year, which is usually a maximum of 31 days per trip.

 Long stay travel insurance